trungmanhhuynh/pds_lab/pam_slurm_adopt.md

 This note presents how to configure pam_slurm_adopt to prevent a user access to a compute node of Heracles.
 The instructions below will only allow users in wheel to have access to compute nodes (2->17).
+We should not configure this for node18 because users need to ssh to this node to compile cuda codes.

 ```
 [test1@heracles ~]$ ssh node17